Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

 This means that the route is active, and the basic authentication plugin is blocking access to the route.

-Since you were able to access the route, apply an auth plugin, then authorization to the route, it means that the configuration from both member runtime groups was applied.
-You now have a working composite runtime group!
+Since you were able to access the route, apply an auth plugin, then authorization to the route, it means that the configuration from both member control planes was applied.
+You now have a working control plane group!